 The discussion rounds at the conference are your chance to get involved and help the EPO to set its priorities for European patent information in future.

-Except for a super-workshop for expert users which is planned for Thursday, 24 October, all discussion rounds will take place on Tuesday, 22 October 2013.
+Except for a super-workshop for expert users which is planned for 31 October, all discussion rounds and tutorials will take place on 29 October 2019.

 IMPORTANT!
 Pre-registration is required for the discussion rounds.

 Every conference delegate is entitled to participate in one discussion round (depending on seat availability).
 To register, please use the online form.
 We will not grant admission to people who have not registered in advance.

 What is the potential for offering chemical structure searching in the EPO's online search tools?For Espacenet users working the field of chemistry, a long-standing wish in terms of new Espacenet features is chemical structure searching.
 This discussion round will explore what users would like to see in this respect what is already offered in other tools and what, in detail, the potential new feature should include.
 It will also look at the work that would be involved and try gauge the level of priority it deserves compared with other users' wishes.

 Will classification maintain its value as the impact of AI on patent searching increases?

 On the one hand, some people dream of being able to conduct patent searches without having to understand patent classification systems and with artificial intelligence taking this task over for them.
 On the other hand, other people say this dream is way off and that classifications are here to stay.
 The EPO and other patent offices are using AI to help them pre-classify documents and direct them to the right experts for the fine details.
 What is the future for classifications from the users' perspective?